syncfusion-content/flutter-docs/Flutter/datagrid/data-binding.md

 ## Data manipulation

-[`SfDataGrid`](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) provides support to update or refresh the DataGrid when an underlying data is updated i.e. CRUD operation is performed in an underlying data.
+`SfDataGrid` provides support to update or refresh the DataGrid when an underlying data is updated i.e. CRUD operation is performed in an underlying data.

 If row is added, removed or replaced in an underlying datasource, you can call the [`notifyDataSourceListeners`](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/notifyDataSourceListeners.html).

-In the following example, row is inserted and `notifyDataSourceListeners` is called in `onPressed` callback of the `FlatButton`.
+In the following example, row is added and `notifyDataSourceListeners` is called in `onPressed` callback of the `FlatButton`.

 {% tabs %}
 {% highlight Dart %}